voodoos/flambda-backend/jane/doc/extensions/_02-stack-allocation/reference.md

 Like local variables, inference can determine whether function arguments are local.
-However, note that for arguments of exported functions to be local, the `local_` keyword must appear in their declarations in the corresponding mli file.
+However, note that for arguments of exported functions to be local, the `local` mode annotation must appear in their declarations in the corresponding mli file.

 ## Closures